-Order The Body of Christ: A Place of Welcome for All People, Including People with Disabilities by Father John Chryssavgis from the Orthodox Marketplace.
-Distribute during TEAM W Month.
-Or you may download the free PDF of the booklet and place quotes in your bulletin or TEAM W Month booklet.

-- Use respectful language when speaking, preaching or writing about individuals of all abilities.
-See page 11. - Plan a coffee hour with children's activities for TEAM W Month.
-See "I Am 'Thumb' Body" (p.
-15) and the Paper Doll Activity (p.
-14) in this workbook.
-Invite GOYA (Greek Orthodox Youth of America) and Junior GOYA to assist with preparing materials and assisting with the activity. - Secure a sign language interpreter for a liturgy during TEAM W Month and consider providing this service on a regular basis. - Create a booklet with information about welcoming worshippers of all abilities to distribute to parishioners at your TEAM W Month Divine Liturgy. - Print the TEAM W Month Prayer Card, available at www.team-w.org.
-Distribute at church entrances or place the Prayer for Awareness in your TEAM W Month booklet. - Send out a press release to local media outlets to publicize your TEAM W Month events.
-See sample press release in this workbook. - Run the series of educational bulletin items available at www.team-w.org on your website, in you bulletin or in your newsletter.
+- Create a booklet with information about welcoming worshippers of all abilities to distribute to parishioners at your TEAM Belong Month Divine Liturgy. - Order The Body of Christ: A Place of Welcome for All People, Including People with Disabilities by Father John Chryssavgis from the Orthodox Marketplace.
+Distribute during TEAM Belong Month.
+Or download the free PDF of the booklet and place quotes in your TEAM Belong Month booklet. - Use respectful language when speaking, preaching or writing about individuals of all abilities.
+See page 15. - Plan a coffee hour with children's activities for TEAM Belong Month.
+See "I Am 'Thumb' Body" and the Paper Doll Activity in this workbook.
+Invite GOYA (Greek Orthodox Youth of America) and Junior GOYA to assist with preparing materials and assisting with the activity. - Secure a sign language interpreter for a liturgy during TEAM Belong Month and consider providing this service on a regular basis. - Print the TEAM Belong Month Prayer Card, available at www.TEAM Belong.org.
+Distribute at church entrances or place the Prayer for Awareness in your TEAM Belong Month booklet.